codebyred/purr-pass/docs/utility.md

 This function creates nesting using the parentId and creates categories and sub categories for navigation in the ui.

-## function convertProductDataToFormData(data: ProductFormData): FormData
+## function productFormDataToFormData(data: ProductFormData): FormData

 To simplify admin product form, a different schema is used for Product named ProductFormData.
 This is a js object not actual form Data.
 So we use this function to convert the schema to actual FormData